kolman111802/Robotics-HKUST-2020-Tutorial/Tutorial 0 - Intro of Programming/tutorial_0_hw.md

 ## Q2: Taylor series of sin(x), at a = 0 (15 marks)
 In this task, you need to implement a sine function.

-In math, the $\sin$ function can be expanded using the Taylor Series:
+In math, the `sin` function can be expanded using the Taylor Series:

 ![](https://i.imgur.com/FMW41vY.png)